TomoyaSawada/TomoyaSawada/README.md

 ### Working Experience
 <details>
-<summary>July 2023 - Joint Research, The University of Tokyo (Matsuo Laboratory)
+<summary>July 2023 - March 2024, Joint Research, The University of Tokyo (Matsuo Laboratory)

 Research on Generative AI for Industries, adopting various IoT devices
 Collaborate with: Rei Araki, Takaomi Hasegawa, Tadahiro Shidara, Keichi Yokoyama</summary>

-   In this project, we use generative AI to control the optimal temperature settings of air conditioners.
-When there are multiple air conditioners in a room, generatie AI is used to control them in a way that maintains comfort for office workers while minimizing total electricity consumption.
+   In this project, we investigates the potential of large language models (LLMs) for optimizing HVAC systems in real-world settings.
+While prior research has primarily focused on simulated environments, this study bridges the gap by deploying and evaluating an LLM-based control system in an actual office.
+The system collects real-time environmental data and occupant feedback on thermal comfort.
+This data, along with historical environmental and feedback information, is used to prompt the generative AI model, which predicts optimal HVAC setpoint temperatures throughout the day.
+The results demonstrate a significant reduction in power consumption (up to 47.92%, equivalent to 39.48 kWh) and a concurrent improvement in occupant comfort (up to 26.36%) compared to the baseline.
+Notably, regression analysis confirms that these improvements persist even after accounting for external factors such as outside temperature and occupancy.
+This study highlights the significant potential of generative AI for optimizing HVAC systems, enhancing both energy efficiency and occupant comfort in real-world scenarios.
+Future research will explore the scalability of this approach, targeting larger-scale building energy management systems in data centers and industrial facilities.
 </details>

 <details>
-<summary>April 2023 - Researcher/Manager, Mitsubishi Electric
+<summary>April 2023 - Principal Researcher, Mitsubishi Electric

 Business Intelligence Strategic Promotion Dept., DX Innovation Center.
 Managing Executive Office: Hiroshi Sakakibara CDO, Executive Officer: Nobuo Asahi